 In our opinion, honest ingredients are those that provide better traceability, a guarantee that producers are fairly compensated for their work and an assurance that production processes are environmentally sound.
 While sourcing is not without its share of challenges, we like to think of each new ingredient used in our products as an opportunity to reassess our current supply.
 We are proud to partner with responsible producers who share our holistic vision of food.

-Read more on all of the producers we work with below.
+Learn more about the producers we work with below.

 Did you know that cashew nuts go through about a dozen mostly manual steps prior to being ready for consumption?
 This elaborate process includes drying, pulping, roasting, shelling, peeling and sorting.
 So much of this work is carried out manually and deserves adequate compensation.
 Unfortunately, nearly all the cashews we consume offer no such guarantee.